 Your LinkedIn personal profile has two main images:

-While your profile image is a photo of you, your banner image is more prominent.
+While your profile image is typically always a photo of you, your banner image is more prominent.
 The profile cover image gives you additional space to let LinkedIn (and the world) know more about you or highlight your professional authority.

-The cover photo, or header, sits at the top of your LinkedIn company page (similar to a Facebook cover photo) and is partially obscured by your company profile picture and company info.
-This page cover area is excellent real estate that you can use to showcase what you do or show off your brand’s personality a bit more.
+The cover image on your company’s LinkedIn page is excellent real estate that you can use to showcase what you do or show off your brand’s personality.
 The cover photo is cropped differently on smartphones vs the desktop.
-After uploading your images, make sure they look good on all devices.
+So, before uploading your images, make sure they will be compatible with all kinds of devices.

-Linkedin’s recommended image sizing for company pages is:
+LinkedIn’s optimum recommended image sizing for company pages is:

 If you’re a LinkedIn group owner, you can also add a logo and a cover/banner image to your group.
 Logos and banners help to communicate your group’s purpose to members.